Gamify-IT/docs/user-manuals/overworld/README.md

 ## Volume control

 The player has the ability to control the volume of sounds in the game.
-The control button is located in the pause menu in the upper right corner.
-When the player press the button, the volume of the sounds goes to the next level, which is accompanied by a change of image of the button.
-There are 4 volume levels in total in the game: muted, low volume, medium volume and high volume.
+The control button is located in the top right corner of the pause menu.
+When the player presses the button, the volume of the sounds increases to the next level, which is accompanied by a change of image of the button.
+There are 4 volume levels in total in the game: mute, low volume, medium volume and high volume.
-The volume of sounds the player chooses will also apply to all the minigames the player play going forward.
+The volume level chosen by the player will also be applied to all minigames the player plays in the future.
 ![volume-control](../../images/volume_button.webp)

 ## Developer